flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - On the kind of development processes this unlocks
 - [[FreeOurFeeds]]:
     - https://social.coop/@cwebber has plenty of commentary about this and Bluesky in general

     - https://myhub.ai/@mathewlowry/?tags=christine+lemmer-webber&types=like&types=do&types=think&timeframe=anytime&quality=all
     - https://social.coop/@eloquence/113821768358759243
+    - Would running extra relays reduce the load on existing ones?
+        - We have different understandings
 - On Meta's policy changes and fallout
     - Flan: this sent the Fediverse into a heated reaction, understandably. https://wiki.social.coop/wiki/Federation_with_Threads and https://www.loomio.com/d/u1OkUA6M/clarity-on-stance-with-regards-to-threads/30.
     - https://opentermsarchive.org/en/memos/meta-dampens-hate-speech-policy/